axel-download-accelerator/axel/README.md

 1. HELP THIS PROJECT
 --------------------

-Axel needs your help. '''If you are a programmer''' and if you wants to help a nice project, this is your opportunity.
+Axel needs your help. **If you are a programmer** and if you wants to help a nice project, this is your opportunity.

-My name is Eriberto and '''I am not a C developer'''.
+My name is Eriberto and **I am not a C developer**.
 I imported Axel from its old repository[1] to GitHub (the original homepage and developers are inactive).
 After this, I applied all patches found in Debian project and other places for this program.
 All my initial work was registered in